swindlesmccoop/nhentai-dl/README.md

 - Allow for multiple arguments (codes) for simultaneous downloads on text-only systems
 - Allow user to specify download directory so it can be called from any directory and output to the same one every time
 - Allow for random download of user-specified tag or complete random download
+- Remove fish dependency and make it completely bash